AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ## Make it Your Own

-- I will be making my own art assets.
+- I'm making my own art assets.
-- _List out what you added to your game to make it different for you_
-- _If you will add more agents or states make sure to list here and add it to the documention above_
-- _If you will add your own assets make sure to list it here and add it to the Sources section
+- I'm also using a steering behavior not discussed in class, flow field following.

 ## Known Issues